What is the difference between the Aramaic and the Arabic?

 Conclusion

-No, Aramaic and Arabic are not the same languages.
+No, Arabic and Arabic are not the same languages.
 Though they are both Semitic languages, they have different origins.
 Aramaic is one of the oldest continuously spoken languages, while Arabic is a relatively new language.
 They also have other writing systems, with Aramaic using an Aramaic alphabet and Arabic using a script.
 Furthermore, their vocabularies are not identical, as each language has words that are unique to it.

 Finally, while both languages are spoken in the Middle East, Aramaic is also spoken in other parts of the world, such as India and Ethiopia.
 It is still used by some communities of Jews who come from these regions, although most people speak it only as a second language.
 In contrast, Arabic is the dominant regional language throughout this region and beyond.
-As you can see, there are many differences between Aramaic and Arabic, but they do share some similarities.
+As you can see, there are many differences between Arabic and Arabic, but they do share some similarities.

 Frequently Asked Questions